 It felt almost blasphemous to be typing away on my iPad and snapping pictures in a place like this but its aesthetic (and dare I say spiritual) allure is undeniable.
 Using iA Writer for iPad feels almost zen-like in itself so I was feeling a bit better about it!

-In one corner a groundskeeper was sweeping the moss with a quiet precision and dedication which can only be found in Japan.
-In a place like this I can’t think of a more pleasurable job.
+In one corner a groundskeeper was sweeping the moss with quiet precision and dedication which can only be found in Japan.
+In a place like this, I can’t think of a more pleasurable job.

 Inside the rooms are fairly sparse in keeping with the Japanese tradition of enabling a space to take on any function depending on the immediate requirements.
 Even the walls can be easily moved to reconfigure the layout.